Turritopsis rubra

-Introduction

-Turritopsis Rubra, commonly referred to as the Crimson Jelly, is a species within the hydrozoan family.
+Turritopsis rubra, commonly referred to as the crimson jelly, is a hydrozoan within the family Oceaniidae.
 The species is native to New Zealand and southern Australia, typically appearing near shorelines in the summer months (December - March).
 The species follows a distribution pattern across the southern Pacific Ocean and can frequently be found in shallow coastal waters.

-The bell of the Crimson Jelly is transparent which allows for the bright red stomach and gonads to be visible from the outside.
-This gives the appearance of a bright red creature in clear water which has deemed the name “Crimson Jelly.
+The bell of the crimson jelly is transparent which allows for the bright red stomach and gonads to be visible from the outside.
+This gives the appearance of a bright red creature in clear water which has prompted the name "crimson jelly".
 The jellyfish has tentacles attached at the end of the bell margin that can be used for defense and hunting.
 The tentacles are used to sting and catch prey but are harmless to humans as they are too small to sting larger creatures.
-The creature is very tiny being less than an inch in size and has the ability to sting but does not produce a poisonous mark.
-There is little research on the Crimson Jellyfish but it is believed that there is a possibility it shares a very unique characteristic with its closest relative, Turritopsis Dohrnii.
-More commonly known as the immortal jellyfish, the Turritopsis Dohrnii, is a biologically immortal creature that is able to revert its life cycle to avoid death.
-Research has not yet confirmed if this talent is possible to be performed by the Crimson Jellyfish but researchers believe it is a possibility.
-The Turritopsis Genus was noted in the late 1850s but the individual species Turritopsis Rubra was officially phylogenetically traced and identified in 2022 by biologist Andrew Esber at the University of Auckland, New Zealand.
+The creature is very tiny, being less than an inch in size and has the ability to sting but does not produce a poisonous mark.

+It is closely related to Turritopsis dohrnii, commonly known as the immortal jellyfish, which is biologically immortal, being able to revert its life cycle to avoid death.
+Research has not yet confirmed if the crimson jellyfish has the same ability, but researchers believe it may be a possibility.
+The Turritopsis genus was noted in the late 1850s, but the individual species Turritopsis rubra was officially phylogenetically traced and identified in 2022 by biologist Andrew Esber at the University of Auckland, New Zealand.

 Description

-The entire Turritopsis genus is a very small group of Hydrozoa creatures with the Crimson Jellyfish being on the slightly larger side of the genus.
-The Crimson Jellyfish ranges in size from just 3 to 7mm depending on what stage of its life cycle the creature is currently in.
-Being roughly the size of your pinky nail, the creature is like many other jellyfish being very simple with few organs.
+The entire Turritopsis genus is a very small group of Hydrozoa creatures with the crimson jellyfish being on the slightly larger side of the genus.
+The crimson jellyfish ranges in size from just 3 to 7mm depending on what stage of its life cycle the creature is currently in.
+Being roughly the size of a pinky nail, the creature is like many other jellyfish being very simple with few organs.
 Underneath its transparent umbrella, the jellyfish has just a stomach, gonads, and a mouth.
 The bell margin then rounds out the umbrella and is the attachment point for the tentacles.
-These tentacles serve the purpose of hunting and gathering food because unlike many other species of jellyfish, the Crimson Jellyfish does not have any arms.
-The Crimson Jelly has approximately 120 tentacles which is significantly more than other members of the Turritopsis genus which range from 80 to 100 tentacles.
+These tentacles serve the purpose of hunting and gathering food, because — unlike many other species of jellyfish — the crimson jellyfish does not have any arms.
+The crimson jelly has approximately 120 tentacles which is significantly more than other members of the Turritopsis genus which range from 80 to 100 tentacles.